Wagon: Freight wagon

+Freight wagons were used for the overland hauling of freight and bulk commodities.
+They were not designed for transporting people and were not built for comfort.
+Many were constructed without a driver's seat or bench, leaving the driver to walk alongside the wagon or ride atop one of the horses.
+Many freight wagons had a "lazyboard," a plank that could be pulled out for sitting upon, and then pushed back when not needed.
+In America, lazyboards were located on the left side and close to the brake because wagons were steered from the left side.

-In the United States and Canada, the Conestoga wagon was a predominant form of wagon used for hauling freight in the late 18th and 19th centuries, often used for hauling goods on the Great Wagon Road in the Appalachian Valley and across the Appalachian Mountains.
+In the United States and Canada, the large, heavily built Conestoga wagon was a predominant form of freight wagon in the late 18th and 19th centuries, often used for hauling goods on the Great Wagon Road in the Appalachian Valley and across the Appalachian Mountains.

-Even larger freight wagons existed.
-For instance, the "twenty-mule team" wagons, used for hauling borax from Death Valley, could haul 36 ST per pair.
-The wagons’ bodies were 16 ft long and 6 ft deep; the rear wheels were 7 ft in diameter.
+Even larger wagons were built, such as the twenty-mule team wagons, used for hauling borax from Death Valley, which could haul 36 ST per pair.
+The wagons' bodies were 16 ft long and 6 ft deep; the rear wheels were 7 ft in diameter, and the wagons weighed 7,800 lb empty.

+Freight wagons in the American West were hauled by oxen, mules or horses.
+Freight wagon teams would generally haul between three and thirty-five tons of freight when hauling to mining outposts.
+On the return, they would haul ore to steamboats or to railroad depots.

 Delivery wagon

-A delivery wagon is a wagon used to deliver merchandise such as milk, bread, or produce to houses or markets, as well as to commercial customers, often in urban settings.
-The concept of express wagons and of paneled delivery vans developed in the 19th century.
-By the end of the 19th century, delivery wagons were often finely painted, lettered and varnished, so as to serve as advertisement for the particular business through the quality of the wagon.
-Special forms of delivery wagon include an ice wagon and a milk wagon.
+A delivery wagon was used to deliver merchandise such as milk, bread, produce, meat and ice to residential and commercial customers, predominantly in urban settings.
+The concept of express wagons and paneled delivery vans developed in the 19th century.
+By the end of the 19th century, delivery wagons were often finely painted, lettered and varnished, serving as image-builders and rolling advertisements.
+Special forms of delivery wagons include an ice wagon and a milk wagon.

-Nomadic wagons

-Some wagons are intended to serve as mobile homes or mobile workshops.
-These include the Vardo, a traditional wagon of the 19th-century British Romani people.

-Living van

-Steam wagon

-The steam wagon, a self-powered development of the horse-drawn wagon, was a surprisingly late innovation, entering service only in the late nineteenth century.

-Irrigation tank wagon
+Tank wagons carried liquid cargo.
+Water wagons made deliveries to areas lacking piped water and for military camp use.
+In the early 1900s, the American street flusher used a gas-powered pump to clean city streets of litter or mud, and to wet down dust in dry seasons.
+Liquid manure wagons were low tank vehicles for spreading manure on fields in the 1860s–1900s.
+Oil wagons operated from the 1880s to 1920s and held up to 500 gallons of oil or spirits.

-In the city center of Schwäbisch Gmünd, Germany, since 1992 the city's plants are irrigated using a horse-drawn wagon with a water tank.
+In the city center of Schwäbisch Gmünd, Germany, since 1992 the city's plants have been irrigated using a horse-drawn wagon with a water tank.

-Horse drawn wooden tank wagon

-A horse-drawn wooden tank wagon is a wooden cylinder on four wagon wheels.
-It can carry water, liquid manure or other liquids, but not in turn in the same wagon.